-Jose Mourinho's teenage son is currently on trial at Fulham but only after a personal intervention from his famous father.
+Jose Mourinho's teenage son is currently on trial at Fulham but only after a personal intervention from his famous father, Goal can reveal.

 Mourinho approached the academy of Chelsea's west London rivals earlier this summer about giving an opportunity to his 13-year-old son Jose junior.